sarunas-k/sarunas-k/README.md

 - I’m currently leveraging PHP with JavaScript
-- 5 kyu in Codewars
+- 4 kyu on Codewars
 - Looking to collaborate on challenging web projects
 - Ask me about anything, I hope I know the answer 🙂
 - Fun fact: Punch card gets lighter the more you write to it